Fermions and gravitational gyrotropy: Inhomogeneous chiral densities

-The most striking thing about the E-B correlation found here is that it is nonlocal in Fourier space, in contrast to the standard formulas for the effects of gravitational waves.
-This nonlocality is not really very surprising, however, because, roughly speaking, the waves are scattering off the chiral density, and this has the effect of smearing them.
+There are four important features of this: (a) The only changes which are first-order in $N_5$ are for the mixed-parity correlations, as they should be (given the odd parity of $N_5$). (b) The correlations found here are nonlocal in Fourier space, in contrast to the standard formulas for the effects of gravitational waves.
+This nonlocality is not really very surprising, however, because, roughly speaking, the waves are scattering off the chiral density, and this has the effect of smearing them. (c) In these formulas, the conformal time $\eta _5$ at which the chiral density was encountered enters explicitly.
+Therefore observation of these effects would give us information about the conformal time at which the gravitational waves passed through the chiral density. (d) Because the transfer functions depend only on the magnitudes of the wave-vectors, they are real, and hence the correlation here responds only to the real part of ${\hat N}_5$, which is to say the symmetric (under reflection) part of $N_5(\bx )$.
+This is really a consequence of parity properties.
+There is an interesting contrast with gravitational waves, however, as we see next.